 New York Gay Bars

-Greenwich Village is home to historic LGBT bars and nightclubs that have stood the test of time.
+Greenwich Village is home to historic New York City gay bars and nightclubs that have stood the test of time.
 But you can find a huge amount of selection of gay bars Hell’s Kitchen and other parts of the city with each offering a different style and scene.
 Below is a selection of places worth checking out.